maurandco/contract/maurer-labs-consulting-contract.md

 ### Dormancy

-This project will be considered dormant if we don't receive any communication from you by phone, email, mail, or in person after two weeks, or if any pending invoices become overdue.
+This project will be considered dormant if we don't receive any communication from you by phone, email, mail, or in person after 15 days, or if any pending invoices become overdue.
 At that point, all work will stop immediately and deliverables will be held until communication is re-established and payment is made in full.

 ### Legal stuff

-We will carry out our work in accordance with good industry practice and at the standard expected from a suitably qualified person with relevant experience.
+We will carry out our work in accordance with good industry practice and at the highest standard expected from a professionally qualified staff with relevant experience in the fields of design and software development.

 That said, we can't guarantee that our work will be error-free and so we can't be liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you have advised us of them.